How to Become a Fitness Model and Get Paid to Stay Fit!

 I booked my first two paid modeling gigs the first month I began modeling.
-While my boyfriend and Paulo Coehlo would simply call this Beginner's Luck, I like to think I gave Luck a boost by following the steps outlined in this Hub.
+While Paulo Coehlo would simply call this Beginner's Luck, I like to think I gave luck a boost by following the steps outlined in this article.

 Want to get paid to stay in shape?
 First...